basp/calico/Calico.Cmd/README.md

 The `json` will convert the (JSON) output of `calico` to an object structure and the `ft` command will format it as a table.

+It's important to note that ***Calico** only supports those three types *out-of-the-box*.
+It's not *that* hard to extend Calico to have (for instance) a native understanding of `DateTime` or `Decimal` but at this point our samples arrive in tye types mentioned above (and there's lots of ofther use-cases to solve) so we really don't care much about fancier types for now.
+If there's a real demand/use-case then we can implemented it.

+## Creating a plot
+A **Plot** is a bit like a workspace.
+It's not only a *geographical* object but it also holds a lot of related information.
+A plot is is like a workspace in that it functions as a container for other data.

+Usually, when you import some data, you will have to associate it with a plot.
+However, a plot cannot be defined without some geometry.
+This means that even if you insert data in a disconnected way (readings with the wrong plot) it will always be possible to correct for at least 90% of the cases by associating the data geographically with the data that is stored in the database.